ROSSROSALES/vital/README.md

 # Vital_Sign_Notes
- First App created using Python and Kivy
+ Appplication created using Python, Kivy, and SQLite3
  Vitals signs and Progress notes are documented based on time of computer
  Recorded notes with accurate times